What is my claim worth?

 • The Defendant’s Insurance Coverage

-When you sue another driver for damages sustained in a car accident, it is the defendant’s car insurance company that pays the compensation amount you expect for your injuries.
+When you sue another driver for damages sustained in a car accident, it is the defendant’s car insurance company that pays the Auto Accident Claim compensation amount you expect for your injuries.
 So, the defendant’s policy determines how much money you can realistically recover.
 If the defendant’s car insurance policy only states a certain amount of money as the maximum coverage and the defendant has no other significant income or assets, then your case’s value will be equal to the defendant’s policy limit.

 • The Strength of Your Case

 Many issues affect the value of your case, and each case is different.
-You should always have a candid discussion with your attorney regarding what may increase or decrease the value of the case before you attempt pre-suit settlement negotiations or going to trial.
+You should always have a candid discussion with your attorney regarding what may increase or decrease the value of the Auto Accident Claim before you attempt pre-suit settlement negotiations or going to trial.
 Your case has to be very strong and depends on many factors such as your age, general health at the time of the accident, the cost of your past, present and future medical treatment, property damage and even witness statements.
 Each one of these factors can be complicated to put a monetary value on but with the right attorney, he can sift through all the evidence, reports and testimony and make sure that you get every penny that you are entitled to in your case.

 This means the court or county where your case could be filed.
 Usually, metropolitan counties are more favorable to complainants than rural counties, which are more conservative.
 But, depending on how your attorney presents your case and you make a very genuine, sympathetic witness for yourself, rural, conservative judges are known to award more money.

 The bottom line is that your car accident case is probably worth more than you think it is.
 The only way to know for sure is to consult with an experienced car accident attorney as soon as possible.